The 2014 Workshop has taken place from 11-15th August 2014 at the Canado-Technique Institute in Port-au-Prince, from 9:00 to 18:00 pm.

 The workshop has been designed especially for Haitian residents.

-Three hundred and twenty-five applicants registered during the registration period, 150 of which will participate in the 2014 workshop.
+Three hundred and twenty-five applicants registered during the registration period, 150 of which will participated in the workshop.

 |08:00 - 9:00||Registration|

 |11:00 - 11:30||Coffee Break|

 |14:00 - 16:00||Tracks|